MicrosoftDocs/learn/learn-pr/azure/arm-template-test/includes/1-introduction.md

 After completing this module, you'll be able to:

 - Preview what changes will happen before you deploy by using the what-if operation.
-- Validate your templates adherence to sound recommendations using ARM Template Test Toolkit.
+- Validate your templates adherence to sound recommendations using ARM template test toolkit.
-- Implement domain-specific rules for deployments that can be run by ARM Template Test Toolkit.
+- Implement domain-specific rules for deployments that can be run by ARM template test toolkit.